Nisha2592/Group_2/README.md

 ## OpenMP

 In this section, we analyze the speed-up achieved by implementing shared-memory parallelization for the computation of the force vector with OpenMP.
 The implementation of OpenMP is similar to MPI in that each thread works on its own portion of a large force vector which contains replicated copies of the original force vector.
 This prevents race condition without declaring atomic operations or critical sections when peforming the reduction.
 The following plots summarize the execution times in seconds for various number of atoms.
 We see that the implementation demonstrates an strong scaling behaviour for 2916 and 78732 number of atoms.
+This behavior appear to flatten out as more threads are used.
 This same strong scaling behavior however  is not seen for 108 atoms.

 | Number of Atoms | (2 Threads) | (4 Threads) | (8 Threads) | (16 Threads) |
 |:---------------:|:-----------:|:-----------:|:-----------:|:------------:|